 During the first session or "intake session", you will have an opportunity to share your concerns about the issues you are dealing with.
 Your therapist may ask about your life now, your childhood and the circumstances which brought you to where you are emotionally.
 If you are uncomfortable talking about your past, mention this to your therapist.
-Unltimately, the goal of every therapist is assist their clients in reaching a place of emotional balance and a healthy mental state.
+Unltimately, the goal of every therapist is to assist their clients in reaching a place of emotional balance and a healthy mental state.

 Does therapy work?

 For clients who understand they can use their time in therapy as a tool to better their life, therapy can bring relief and healing.
 If a client is ready to let go of old, destructive patterns of behavior and thought and embrace new ways of thinking and living, therapy can be very effective.